Take a Boating Safety Course Before You Hit the Water

 Why Take a Boating Safety Course?

-Only a few states require a boating safety course before you hit the water.
-But even if your state doesn’t have that requirement, the principles and lessons taught in these classes are important for even veteran boaters and passengers to know.
+Only a few states require a boating safety course before you take to the water.
+But even if your state doesn’t have that requirement, the principles and lessons taught in these classes may be important for even veteran boaters and passengers to know.

 Where Can I Find an Approved Boating Course?

 If you’re taking a course to meet a state requirement, or for boat insurance purposes, make sure the course you’ve chosen is approved and will fulfill the requirements.
-For information on state requirements for such courses, visit the Reference Guide to State Boating Laws.
-Your insurance company can provide information about whether it requires these courses.
+For information on courses and requirements, visit the Boating Safety Courses page of the USCG or search for courses approved by the National Association of State Boating Law Administrators (NASBLA).

 Your state’s Department of Natural Resources (DNR) site also usually links to programs approved by the National Association of State Boating Law Administrators (NASBLA) and recognized by the U.S. Coast Guard.